tactik8/kraken_backend_api_v3/README.md

   - Data points can come from different sources (a person record with data from a CRM and an ERP)
 - Object versioning at the field level
   - Fields for a given object can draw value from different data points depending on best fit.
+- Cache
+  - Each records can have multiple data points and an information extraction session can retrieve multiple duplicate data points.
+  - To limit the number of database I/O, a cache is required to compile the results of data aggregation and write only once to db.
+  - The records should also be accessible as read to avoid reading the same record multiple times.

 ## Information architecture